All faculty and staff are invited to register for REACH sessions.

-We will be offering four different REACH workshops throughout the Fall 2024 semester.
+We will be offering six different REACH workshops throughout the Spring 2024 semester.
 Attending these trainings will teach you the skills to confidently and effectively work with students in crisis and refer them to the appropriate support.
 As part of our thank you for supporting student wellbeing, we are offering an incentive program to participants.

 Our Student Wellbeing Champions

-If you attend all 4 REACH sessions this semester, you will receive a "Student Wellbeing Champion" certificate and a catered lunch with other champions.
+If you attend 4, 5, or 6 REACH sessions this semester, you will receive a "Student Wellbeing Champion" certificate and a catered lunch with other champions.